 Singaporean Tech Firm Wiseasy Set to Go Global with Qualcomm Investment

 Wiseasy, a frontrunner in payment innovation, launched its Series C funding.
-Having Qualcomm Ventures as its investor sets the stage for a new innovation wave.SINGAPORE, March 15, 2024 /EINPresswire.com/ -- Wiseasy, a frontrunner in payment innovation, has recently celebrated a financial milestone in launching its Series C funding round.
+Having Qualcomm Ventures as its lead investor sets the stage for new innovation.SINGAPORE, March 15, 2024 /EINPresswire.com/ -- Wiseasy, a frontrunner in payment innovation, has recently celebrated a financial milestone in launching its Series C funding round.
 Having Qualcomm Ventures, the investment arm of Qualcomm Incorporated, as its leading investor sets the stage for a new wave of innovation that will explore new avenues in payment solutions and on-device AI technologies.

-Headquartered in Singapore, Wiseasy provides end-to-end payment solutions to banks, payment service providers, fintech companies, and mobile operators in 114 countries and economies globally.

-Its business covers different areas such as smart payment terminals, payment software, and cloud computing payment gateways.
-Recently, at the Annual National Retail Federation's Trade Show in New York (NRF 2024) Wiseasy released its first On-device AI payment terminal called 'pi' (π) powered by the Qualcomm QCS6490 chipset.

 For more information on Wiseasy, visit: www.wiseasy.com